emenzie/portfolio/README.md

-# portfolio
+# Portfolio
-<h3> Just a learning exercise to create a blog using Django/Python </h3>
+<h3> Just a learning exercise where I was trying to create a blog using Django & Python.</h3>